Skip to content

 3. Bake.
 Preheat the oven to 350°F. Line a baking sheet with a silicone mat or parchment paper.
 Roll the cookie dough into a 1 1/2-inch ball.
 Then press down with a cup.
 Bake for 10-13 minutes, or until the bottoms are lightly golden.
 Transfer the cookies to a cooling rack.

 4. Lemon glaze.
-To make the lemon icing for cookies, whisk together the powdered sugar, lemon zest, and juice in a medium size bowl.
+To make the lemon glaze for cookies, whisk together the powdered sugar, lemon zest, and juice in a medium size bowl.
 Add a teaspoon of water at a time, until you reach a nice and smooth glaze.
 Then drizzle or spoon on top of the cookies.
 Allow the glaze to set before serving.
 Enjoy!

 Baking Tips